Bombs laid by Islamic State hamper Iraqi troops in Ramadi after victory

 Hundreds of airstrikes since July, combined with Islamic State sabotage, have reduced much of Ramadi to rubble.

-The United Nations Development Programme (UNDP) is still waiting for the green light from the Iraqi government to enter the city and start work to rebuild it, the deputy head of its Iraq programme, Lise Grande said.
+The United Nations Development Programme (UNDP) is still waiting for the green light from the Iraqi government to enter the city and start work to rebuild it, the resident representative for the organisation in Iraq, Lise Grande said.

 UNDP has prepared 100 generators and mobile electrical grids to provide a temporary power grid as soon as that happens.
 An assessment of the damage to the rest of Ramadi's infrastructure will dictate other areas of focus.